dkarlinsky/azsmrc/azsmrc/Readme.txt

 3. Installation

-Installation of AzMultiUser comes in two parts:
+Installation of AzSMRC comes in two parts:

 (1) Installing the plugin into Azureus
-(2) Installing the remote control program (FireFrog)
+(2) Installing the remote control program

 3.1  Installing the plugin into Azureus